Raghuram1784/Netflix-Clone--Responsive/README.md

 ## Description:

 This project is a clone of the popular streaming service **Netflix**.
-It has been developed using **HTML, CSS** to replicate the fundamental functionalities and design aesthetics of the original Netflix website.
+It has been developed using **HTML, CSS** to replicate the fundamental functionalities and design aesthetics of the original **Netflix website**.

 ## Special Features: